-You’re 15 years old, you just sold your first business, and you’ve started your second company and you’re preparing to be on ABC’s hit show Shark Tank… sounds relatable right?
+You’re 15 years old, you just sold your first business, started your second company, and you’re preparing to be on ABC’s hit show Shark Tank… sounds relatable right?
 While this might not be the case for most 15-year-olds or even any-number-year-olds, David Zamarin, founder of DetraPel, has always reached for new heights, even from a young age.
 This is a glimpse into how even the most daunting idea, can be within your reach with the right ambition, hustle and a bit of luck.

 For David, the Shark Tank Journey started at just 15 years of age, after he had sold his first business and started DetraPel.
 Though it was 4 years later that he finally made it onto the show, it was that young, determined teenager that set the stage for his company’s achievement to come, and here’s how:

 Step 1: Getting Started

 In DetraPel’s infancy, David was dreaming big and thinking about where he might take his company one day.
 As a sophomore in high school, he had started learning about data mining, email hacking, and marketing solutions.
 He came across an article titled “The Art Of The Email Introduction: 10 Rules for Emailing Busy People”.
 This Forbes article written by Chris Fralic provided useful tips on writing attention-grabbing emails that would not only entice busy and important people to read them, but more importantly, respond to them.
 Eager to test his new-found knowledge and email writing skills, David decided to try to reach out to someone he had admired in the entrepreneurial space, Mark Cuban.

 David carefully crafted his email to Mark Cuban and knowing it was a shot in the dark, you could imagine his surprise when he actually received a response several days later.